-While Matthew and Mark only record that Mary poured the costly fragrant oil on Jesus’ head (Mt.
+Matthew and Mark only record that Mary poured the costly fragrant oil on Jesus’ head (Mt.
 26:7, Mk.
-14:3), John however records in his gospel that she poured the costly oil on Jesus’ feet (Jn.
+14:3); however, John records in his gospel that she poured the costly oil on Jesus’ feet (Jn.
 12:3).
 There is no contradiction.
 Apparently, she did both.

 She was not even bothered by the unpleasant reaction and remark of the disciples of Jesus.
 All that matters to Mary was expressing her love, affection, appreciation or gratitude to the Lord whom she deeply loved.

 In pure worship, all affection and attention are towards the Lord; nothing else matters.
 It is not pure worship when you are still mindful of yourself and your situation.
 It is not pure worship to the Lord when your focus is partly on others and partly on the Lord.